nerdbord/nerdbord-js-weekly-challenge/README.md

 We welcome contributions to the Nerdbord JS Weekly Challenges!
 If you have a challenge idea or would like to contribute a solution to an existing challenge, please submit a pull request with your changes.

+## Contact us

+If you have any questions or feedback, please feel free to reach out to us at [Nerdbord](https://nerdbord.com) or [our Discord](https://discord.gg/Ga5veqxM8R).